Ducklings: Blue Runner

 These Blue Runners have plumage that is slate blue in color and the back feathers are usually laced in a darker shade of slate blue.
 They have brown eyes and smokey orange to gray shanks and feet.
 The males have a greenish blue bill and the females have a bluish gray bill.
 If you intend to breed Blue Runners, you should know that they don't breed true -- only 50% of their progeny will be blue.

 Runner ducks are hardy because they typically cover hundreds of miles over the course of their lifetime while foraging for seeds, insects, slugs and other bugs.
 However, they are light in weight at 3.25-4 lbs, so it isn't likely that they will trample your garden or yard.
 Their egg production is average now as opposed to a century ago, due to extensive breeding with an emphasis on coloration.
-They will lay 100-180 eggs per year.
+They will lay 100-180 large (65-80 grams) eggs per year.
+Runner females will lay either white or light green eggs, with some laying dark gray or even blackish eggs at the beginning of the season.

 Our ducks will fully integrate with all the other breeds that we offer.